ahowe42/QuantExplNotebooks/README.md

 Having coded up neural networks with *TensorFlow*, *Keras*, and *Pytorch*, I decided to attempt building one from scratch by myself.
 [This notebook](src/my_neuralnetwork.ipynb) is the result.
 It is incomplete and will only work for modeling a continuous response, but a good exercise in coding a neural network - including forward & backward propagation - nonetheless.

 ## Outlier Detection with Jackknife Resampling

 The [jackknife](https://en.wikipedia.org/wiki/Jackknife_resampling) is a statistical resampling procedure which operates by iterating over a dataset, leaving out each observation sequentially.
 Some statistic or modeling procedure is then performed over the resultant `n-1` resampled datasets.
 The jackknife is also called "leave-one-out".
 In [this notebook](src/jackknife_outlier_demo.ipynb), I demonstrate using jackknife resampling to identify outliers based on how the total sum of squared errors changes when observations are removed.

 ## Plotly Tutorial

+I have written [this tutorial](src/Plotly_tutorial.ipynb) to introduce the plotly visualization software package.
+Plotly is a powerful tool for developing interactive data visualizations.
+In addition to being powerful, it is also extremely flexible - perhaps even more than matplotlib.
+The plotly API is simple, with a shallow learning curve.
+With it's power and flexibility, one might think that plotly is sub-optimal for rapidly creating "throw-away" plots during exploratory work, and that another package should be used.
+This is not true - developing publication-ready visualizations with plotly is easy and quick.
+I have put together this tutorial / reference using my knowledge of plotly.
+I am sure it is very incomplete and that there topics I've missed.
+It is, at least, a start to practical use of plotly.

 ## Automated Machine Learning with TPOT